 Cover and blend the mixture until it's thick, creamy, and velvety smooth.
 Feel free to give it a taste and adjust the salt or spices if needed.

-In the meantime, Cook Lentils and Brussels Sprouts:
+Cook Lentils and Brussels Sprouts:

 While the squash is roasting in the oven, you have enough time to cook the lentils and the Brussels sprouts on the stovetop.
 I like to use the same 12-inch fry pan with a lid for both.